Lindydancer/e2ansi/README.md

 * Use floating point numbers when scoring, rather than scaling down.
 * Promote some of the "list" commands from the "test" package.
-* In `e2ansi-print-buffer` move point rather than keeping track of the position using variables, this would simplify the code.
 * Inhibit rendering ANSI sequences when running `less` on a file already containing ANSI sequences.
 * Add `--force` to force e2ansi to render a file using ANSI sequences, even when such sequences are found in the file.
+* Mention `||-` in the documentation.
+* Investigate why backgrounds spanning mutiple lines misbehaves in Terminal.app (and other terminals).
+Maybe always reset the background at the end of each line?

-## To Mark
+## Acknowledgment

-Thanks for writing `less`!
+Mark, thanks for writing `less`!

 ---